 EPA has taken a number of actions related to biogenic CO2 emissions from stationary sources:

-April 2016: Stakeholder Workshop - Fostering Constructive Dialogue on the Role of Biomass in Achieving Clean Power Plan Goals
+April 2016: Stakeholder Workshop - Fostering Constructive Dialogue on the Role of Biomass in Stationary Source Carbon Strategies

-Since issuing the Clean Power Plan (CPP), states and stakeholders have shown strong interest in the role biomass can play in state plans to address carbon emissions under the rule.
-Many states have extensive expertise in the area of sound carbon- and GHG-beneficial forestry and land management practices, and the CPP’s flexibility allows states to build in approaches to biomass and bioenergy unique to their forests and land management programs and policies.
+States and stakeholders have shown strong interest in the role biomass can play in state strategies to address carbon pollution.
+Many states have extensive expertise in the area of sound carbon- and GHG-beneficial forestry and land management practices, and exhibit approaches to biomass and bioenergy that are unique to each state’s economic, environmental and renewable energy goals.

-To respond to this interest and to support state and stakeholder efforts to incorporate bioenergy into CPP plans, EPA is hosting this public workshop for stakeholders to share their successes, experiences and approaches to deploying biomass in ways that have been, and can be, carbon beneficial.
+To support efforts to further evaluate the role of biomass in stationary source carbon strategies, EPA hosted a public workshop on April 7, 2016, for states and stakeholders to share their successes, experiences and approaches to deploying biomass in ways that have been, and can be, carbon beneficial.